stackrox/rhacs-observability-resources/resources/prometheus/README.md

 ### Alert Ownership

-RHACS engineering teams are responsible for writing and maintaining alerting rules and SOPs for their components, i.e. their operators and operands.
+RHACS engineering teams are responsible for writing and maintaining alerting rules and SOPs for their components, which include operators and operands.
 CSSRE are available for the consulting and review of alerts & SOPS.
 CSSRE may also contribute alerting changes, though this should be done in collaboration with RHACS engineering.
 Both warning and critical alerts are required to have a corresponding SOP.

 ### Style Guide

-- Alert names MUST be CamelCase, e.g.: `StrimziKafkaStuck`
+- Alert names MUST be CamelCase, for example `RHACSCentralScrapeFailed`.
-- Alert names SHOULD be prefixed with a component, e.g.: `ZookeeperPersistentVolumeFillingUp`
+- Alert names SHOULD be prefixed with a component, for example `ObservabilityOperatorRemoteWriteFailure`.
-  - There may be exceptions for some broadly scoped alerts, e.g.: `TargetDown`
+  - There may be exceptions for some broadly scoped alerts like `TargetDown`.
 - Alerts MUST include a `severity` label indicating the alert's urgency.
   - Valid severities are: `critical` or `warning` — see below for guidelines on writing alerts of each severity.